CORAL GABLES, Fla. – Boston College is ready to start over.

 The Eagles' worst Atlantic Coast Conference season ended with an 88-42 loss at No. 5 Miami on Sunday, and if there was any relief for Boston College afterward, it was the knowledge that essentially a second chance awaits later this week.

 Boston College (7-22, 2-14) opens play in the ACC tournament on Thursday at Greensboro, N.C., with the slate wiped clean after a regular season that never got rolling.
+The 11th-seeded Eagles meet sixth-seeded Virginia in the first round.

 "Quick turnaround," Boston College coach Sylvia Crawley said, as she and her team hustled to catch a flight home for two days of practice followed by another trip south for the ACC tournament.
 "We don't really have a chance to reflect on or cry over something that's already happened.
 For the players, they've just got to quickly bounce back.
 We'll try to get them to understand that at tournament time, the level of play goes up even higher."